Product added to cart

 Box Rest Boredom Breakers

-Whether your horse is spending more time indoors due to limited winter turnout, or it’s an enforced period of staying sedentary in the stable, in this blog we bring together top tips for box rest boredom busting.
+Whether your horse is spending more time indoors due to limited turnout, or it’s an enforced period of box rest due to injury, in this blog we bring together top tips for box rest boredom breakers.
 We asked Harry Hall One Club members and #twittereventing fans to give us their snippets of knowledge to keep your horse sane when stabled for long periods.

 1) One Club member Lorna recommends hanging vegetable kebabs in the stable.
 This could include carrots, parsnip and cabbage.
 It’s cheap to make and is a good exercise for their jaw.

-2) Pippa from the Facebook group #twittereventing recommends four small feeds a day and ad-lib hay or haylage.
+2) Pippa from #twittereventing recommends four small feeds a day and ad-lib hay or haylage.

 3) “Footballs on the floor - use an old football that’s been in your garden for years,” says One Club member Sandra.
-"Make sure it’s a bit deflated and pop it in your horse’s stable to see what they do.
+"Make sure it’s a bit deflated and put it in your horse’s stable while you're there to see what they do.
 Some horses might ignore it, others will get to grips with the idea and move it around their stable with their muzzle."